Jakhongirkhoja-Bakhodirov/node-blog-app/README.md

 #This is simple blog app
-#Learn to build a Blogging platform like Medium, MindOrks, and FreeCodeCamp
+Learn to build a Blogging platform like Medium, MindOrks, and FreeCodeCamp

+Under Development